UniversalDevicesInc-PG3/udi-poly-notification/README.md

 2. Go to the Polyglot Store in the UI and install Notification.
 3. Add Notification NodeServer in Polyglot
 4. Go to the Configuration page and read those instructions.
+5. Restart the ISY Admin Console if you already had it open

 ## Requirements
 1. [Polyglot V2](https://github.com/UniversalDevicesInc/polyglot-v2) >= 2.2.6